Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

   - All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.
   - Please turn in your completed problem sets as an electronic copy via Canvas.
   - Please make sure to not go over the word limits and when appropriate show your work (e.g., calculations)
-  - Please make sure to not go over the word limits.

  ## (Q1) Buggy Bacterial Flash Mob?
 (40 pts)

  Students at MIT are claiming that they have designed a genetic program to realize